 A proposal must satisfy the following assessment criteria:

 Investment proposals are to align with the Queensland Government’s priorities.
 Proposals that contribute directly to the achievement of these priorities will be highly regarded.
-For more information on the Queensland Government’s priorities, please visit Our Future State: Advancing Queensland’s Priorities
+Learn more about the Queensland Government’s priorities and objectives for the community.

 The Queensland Government usually conducts a competitive process when procuring goods and services or making government assets available.
 However, an exclusive transaction provides investors with the opportunity to contract directly with the government if it can be clearly justified the investment is in the best interests of the public.